myvm-solutions/polaris-confmgr/README.md

 From the [DeepDiff](https://deepdiff.readthedocs.io/en/latest/) documentation:
 "DeepDiff prefers to use Murmur3 for hashing...Otherwise DeepDiff will be using SHA256 for hashing which is a cryptographic hash and is considerably slower."
-Therefore, the recommended installation includes gcc and additional header files.
+Therefore, the recommended installation includes a build environment with gcc and additional header files.

 #### CentOS 7 minimal dependencies installation example
 ```